Rahul-Sah1/Covid19-Analysis/README.md

 The dataset is already available in Kaggle.
-You can download from there or you can download from the files where I already provided.
+You can download from there or you can download from the files where I already provided